mlevatich/sls-reachability/readme.md

 ## Dependencies

 ```
-# if you do not already have python3, install python3 for your machine via these instructions:
+# if you do not already have python3 and pip, install them for your machine via these instructions:
 https://realpython.com/installing-python/

 # once python3 and pip are installed, install the z3 package